 What makes matrix management important and relevant in today’s times?
 Here are five benefits of adopting the matrix model in your organization:

-In a matrix structure, more resources are shared; therefore, employees have the ability to apply their skills in diverse settings and projects.
+In a matrix structure, more resources are shared; therefore, employees can apply their skills in diverse settings and projects.
 This reduces the redundancy for a particular skill set.
 For example, a niche resource can be pulled into Project X and Y based on their availability and workload.
 You won’t need to hire the same skill set for Project Y.

 The structure also creates a dynamic working environment where employees get exposed to different processes.
 This enhances their ability to adapt and makes them more responsive.